Doctor of Medicine: Austria

 The title of "Doktor" is granted to physicians (Dr. med. univ., Doctor medicinae universae, Dr. der gesamten Heilkunde = Dr. "of the entire art of healing") and dentists (Dr. med. dent., Doctor medicinae dentinae), who do not possess doctorate degrees, but Master's level 6 year-training, similar to the American MD or DDS. although they have to write a diploma thesis of approx. 50–100 pages.
 In former days the same title was connected to an official doctorate degree in connection with an older study regulation.
 The law has been changed in 2002.
 Some of which are published in peer-reviewed journals while others are not.
 A post-graduate research doctorate (Dr. scient. med., Dr. scientiae medicinae, or PhD) can be obtained after a three years post-graduate study at a medical university.

 All doctors may be addressed as "Doktor __", and the title is usually contracted to "Dr. __".
 In many everyday-day settings in Austria, also outside the clinic, it is common to address medical doctors solely as "Herr/Frau Doktor" (Mr./Ms./Mrs. doctor) without any specific family name (especially in rural areas and small villages, and by older people), and they are often viewed as the "real doctors".
 Among themselves, MDs do not use "doctor" as an appellation but just "Herr Kollege/Frau Kollegin" (Mr./Ms/Mrs. = "dear" colleague).
 Consistent use of "Doktor" when addressing another medical doctor is seen as confrontative and mockery.

 Belgium

-In the French-speaking part of Belgium, the medical degree awarded after six years of study is "Docteur en Médecine".
+In Belgium, the medical degree awarded after six years of study is called "Docteur en Médecine" in the French-speaking part of the country and "Master in de geneeskunde" in Flanders.
 Physicians would then have to register with the Ordre des Médecins to practice medicine in the country.

-In Flanders, the medical degree awarded after six years of study is "Master in de geneeskunde".
-Physicians would then either have to do a three-year internship to become a general practitioner or specialize.
+Physicians would then either have to do a three-year internship to become a general practitioner or up to 6 years to specialize.